yealee925/OWASP-Juice-Shop/README.md

 3. Switch back to the Firefox browser and see that you successfully logged into the admin account, then logout

    ![image](https://github.com/user-attachments/assets/65cbeb47-3e40-416b-acf4-cbc40beb6d99)
 4. Now we'll try to log into the admin account with the admin's email.
 We still don't know the password so we'll use SQL injection to login.
 Ensure that Burp Suite & FoxyProxy are both enabled.
-Login by inputting **admin@juice-sh.op** in the email bar and put random letters into the password then select Enter.
-Switch over to Burp Suite and Foward the packet
+Login by inputting **admin@juice-sh.op** in the email bar and putting random letters into the password then select Enter.
+Switch over to Burp Suite and select Foward to forward the packet

    ![image](https://github.com/user-attachments/assets/40bf235c-e18a-4455-ab5e-884a65cbc5cd)
    ![image](https://github.com/user-attachments/assets/3fb68c1a-074b-4ad4-b748-98576d67c362)
 5. Edit the email to: admin@juice-sh.op'--

    ![image](https://github.com/user-attachments/assets/6cede4c0-a951-4064-9ad1-f6404401f5a4)
-   - The email address is valid, so don't need to include 1=1 as the email is already true (so 1=1 can be used when the email/username are not known)
+   - The email address is valid, so don't need to include 1=1 as the email is already true (so 1=1 can be used when the email/username is not known)
 6. Switch over to the Firefox browser to see that login was successful, then logout

    ![image](https://github.com/user-attachments/assets/a05b5d00-461f-4d26-802e-d62aac3f71a4)